 SUBJECT: ETHICS OFFICER QUARTERLY REPORT Purpose: Issue: The Ethics Officer Quarterly Report provides the JEA Board of Directors with information on the current ethics inquiries, hotline activity and training.
-Significance: JEA's Ethics Officer ensures information is shared and advice given regarding issues and questions.
-Effect: JEA is able to manage ethical concerns for the organization, ensuring compliance with business and governmental regulations.
+Significance: JEA's Ethics Officer ensures information is shared and advice given regarding issues and questions. s able to manage ethical concerns for the organization, ensuring compliance with business ental regulations.
 Cost or Benefit: JEA fosters an environment that ensures ethical behaviors.
 Recommended Board action: This item is for information only.
 For additional information, contact: Walette Stanford, 904-665-4282